HomeIT ProcurementPlatform vs Advisory

 10 to 15%

-1. Rank your contract portfolio by value and complexity, not alphabetically.
+1. Rank the contract portfolio by value and complexity, not alphabetically and not by renewal date, because stakes are what the line is drawn on.

-2. Draw the line: the top 10 to 15 percent by stakes is your advisory band.
+2. Draw the line at the top 10 to 15 percent by stakes, which is the band that carried most of the negotiated savings in the engagement file.

-5. Insist the platform and the advisory read from the same evidence.
+4. Insist the platform and the advisory read from the same evidence, so the analyst starts from benchmarks and concession history rather than a blank page.

 Frequently asked questions